 Council on Virginia Tech History

-In response to the opportunities offered by Virginia Tech's 150th commemoration in 2022, the Council on Virginia Tech History has developed a comprehensive approach for broad-based programming, endorsed and supported by President Tim Sands, reflecting the multiple perspectives of our shared history.
-Major features include:
+In preperation for Virginia Tech's sesquicentennial in 2021-22, the Council on Virginia Tech History developed a comprehensive approach for broad-based programming endorsed and supported by President Tim Sands.
+Six committees were charged with developing and producing projects that reflect the multiple perspectives of the university's shared history.

 Utilizing cutting-edge technology including augmented and virtual reality, Visualizing Virginia Tech History team is presenting university history through multiple dimensions.

 VT Stories, the 2015 Beyond Boundaries oral history initiative from President Tim Sands, has partnered with the Council on Virginia Tech History to preserve stories of the university's communities.

 Peter Wallenstein, professor of history, is developing a second edition of his book, Virginia Tech, Land-Grant University, 1872-1997, and a new volume exploring the subsequent years of Virginia Tech's history leading to its sesquicentennial.

 The Historic Markers Committee is expanding exterior interpretive signage offered on Virginia Tech's campuses and improving current biomarkers.

 Using creative expression as a means of storytelling, the Public Art Committee is developing a public art installation depicting Virginia Tech's overlapping histories.